 Pour batter into large muffin tins or loaf pan and bake in the center rack for 25-35 minutes (test by inserting a slender knife at 25 minutes).
 Don’t over bake!
 Take banana bread out as soon as the knife comes out clean.

 Let sit in pan for 5 minutes and then carefully turn out onto cooling rack.
 You’ll be tempted to get into this bread right away, but it tastes much better after it is completely cooled and the flavors are allowed to settle.
-In fact, it’s much better the next day.
-So be patient, wrap the loaf or muffins once completely cooled and enjoy the next day.
+In fact, it reaches peak flavor and tenderness when you leave it wrapped at room temperature for two days.
+So be patient, wrap the loaf or muffins once completely cooled and enjoy two days latter.
 Your patience will be the difference between a good banana bread and a fabulous one.

 - Don’t even think about using regular yogurt (not Greek) or low fat yogurt.
 Make sure you are using plain yogurt.
 The ingredient list should list only organic milk and cultures…no sweeteners, thickeners or flavors of any kind.
 I’ve also made this using organic whole fat sour cream with excellent results.
 I say 1/4 cup, but you can add more depending on the texture you prefer.
 I sometimes use a half cup.